Ibrahimdoc/Cloud-engineering-roadmap/01-linux/notes.md

 - rm deletes files permanently; rm -r deletes directories recursively.
 - rm - deletes directories recursively; checking pwd first prevents catastrophic mistakes.
 - Linux commands fail silently if syntax is wrong.

+Path intuition (core concept)

+- Relative paths depend entirely on pwd.
+- Absoltue paths do not depend on context.
+- Using .. to go up and back down is valid but bad practice.
+- Good and clear paths minimize unnecessary movement and maximize clarity.

 Key notes:
 cp makes the destination file identical to the source; if the destination already exists,its contents are overwritten without warning.